-How to make hakka noodles
+How to make Hakka Noodles

-3. Add the hakka noodles.
+3. Add the hakka noodles (200 grams).

 4. Cook the hakka noodles according to the package instructions.
 The noodles have to be cooked till al dente or just about cooked.
-You can also cook them more if you want.

-6. Add oil.
+6. Add 1.5 teaspoons of toasted sesame oil.